 Thoughts on building a bootstrapped business

-How not to launch a company in the U.S. — lessons learned from LeEco
+How not to launch a company in the US — lessons learned from LeEco

-Chief executive officer Yaron Ben Shaul originally launched Hometalk as an engagement platform for customers of Networx, his lead generation business for home contractors.
+Chief executive officer Yaron Ben Shaul originally launched Hometalk as an engagement platform for customers of Networx, his lead-generation business for home contractors.

 That engagement platform, with offices in New York and a research and development center in Israel, has since grown into a social network for the “do-it-yourself” community.